StarRocks/starrocks/docs/en/using_starrocks/Cost_based_optimizer.md

 # Gather statistics for CBO

 This topic describes the basic concept of StarRocks cost-based optimizer (CBO) and how to collect statistics for the CBO to select an optimal query plan.
 StarRocks 2.4 introduces histograms to gather accurate data distribution statistics.
-Since v3.2.0, StarRocks supports collecting statistics of external tables including Hive, Iceberg, and Hudi, reducing the dependency on other metastore systems.
+Since v3.2.0, StarRocks supports collecting statistics from Hive, Iceberg, and Hudi tables, reducing the dependency on other metastore systems.
 The syntax is similar to collecting StarRocks internal tables.

 ## What is CBO